mendelgordon/Search-it/README.md

 # Reddit

 This lets you search reddit posts and subreddits, and view posts and subreddits.
 It uses the reddit JSON API to fetch the posts.
-It is built using React, React Router, and react-masonry-css, interweave.
+It is built using React, React Router, react-masonry-css, and Interweave.

 Original Desktop Wireframe: [https://wireframe.cc/MnwPlP](https://wireframe.cc/MnwPlP) (didn't end up using this)

-In the future I would like to:

- Add videos to the searchposts page.
+In the future I would like to add videos to the searchposts page.
- Manage some of the state with rtk. (not sure if I actually need to do this) Add tests.

 ## Setup